 -Hans Hofmann, 20th c.
 German-American modernist painter and teacher

-One of the most important things I did for my development as an artist was to spend many years in my late 20’s and 30’s, (when I had the ability and few responsibilities) traveling the world and experiencing the dynamic, living landscape of this incredible planet for myself.
+One of the most important decisions I did for my artistic development was to spend many years in my late 20’s and 30’s, (when I had the physical ability and very few responsibilities) traveling the world and experiencing the dynamic, living landscape of this incredible planet for myself.

-As an artist, it can become easy to begin to only think in terms of the history of Art and intellectual ideas, and lose the reference for it all.
-It can be all too easy living always in man-made culture to lose our connection to a transcendent Divine that is manifesting and powering the created universe of beauty in front of our very eyes each and every day.
+As an artist, it can become easy to find oneself only thinking in terms of the history of Art and intellectual ideas, and lose the reference for it all, which is the expression of direct experience.
+It can be all too easy living always in man-made culture to lose our connection to a transcendent Divine that is manifesting and powering the created universe of beauty in front of our very eyes each and every day, at each mysterious moment of life.

-For me, a deep immersive study of wild landscape, weather, animals, plant life, the geology of the earth, was and is an important compliment to the study of man-created art and architecture in my education as an artist, and creator of culture, and a maker of beauty.
+For me, the deep immersive study light itself on the landscape, of physical forms, of wild landscape, weather, animals, plant life, and the geology of God’s magnificent earth, was and is an important factor in understanding human artistic expression.

 To see every color and form and shape and texture and hue, radiating from within the rocks and skies and forests...